-Remember that real estate investing doesn’t have to equal a choice between investing in single family homes and apartment buildings.
-You could invest in office buildings, storage unit complexes, industrial space and warehouse.
+Remember that real estate investing doesn’t have to equal a choice between investing in single-family homes and apartment buildings.
+You could invest in office buildings, storage unit complexes, industrial space, and warehouses.
 All of these generate rental income.
 In the case of offices and industrial buildings, you may be able to reduce overall costs with a triple-net lease where the tenant covers basic insurance and pays the property taxes and maintenance.
-Your investment then yields steady cash flow with few out of pocket expenses.
+Your investment then yields steady cash flow with few out-of-pocket expenses.

 Real estate is a great investment option for those who want to achieve financial success.
-There are a number of benefits of buying investment properties over starting your own business.
-Investing in real estate is a great step towards achieving that much desired financial freedom.
+Becoming a successful real estate investor is a great step toward achieving that much desired financial freedom.
 Real estate investment offers better cash flow prospects than the stock market.
-Investing in real estate can be much safer than investing in the stock market or a small business, since the underlying property retains its value.
-However, you need to take care to avoid mistakes that cause so many dreams of getting rich investing in property turning into nightmares in bankruptcy court.
+However, you need to take care to avoid mistakes that cause so many dreams of getting rich investing in property to turn into nightmares in bankruptcy court.

 Good cash flow from the rental real estate means the investment is, needless to say, profitable.
 A bad cash flow, on the other hand, means you won’t have money on hand to repay your debt.
 Therefore, finding a good investment opportunity would be key to becoming successful in real estate investing.
 The less expensive the investment property is, the lower your ongoing expenses will be.